 Our Oysters change daily.
-We guarantee that our beds are packed with the freshest selection available, from both the West and East Coast, with special attention to BC.
+Our beds are packed with the freshest selection available, from both the West and East Coast, with special attention to BC.
 The abundance of oyster farms on the BC coast is thanks in large part to the many ancient glacier cut fjords which create perfect circumstances for oysters to grow and thrive.
 Most of BC's oyster farms are clustered in the Strait of Georgia, the hundred-mile inland sea stretching along the northeast coast of Vancouver Island.
 Sheltered from the open ocean, the Strait offers endless calm hideaways for oysters.
 The landscape is wild, unpolluted, and stunningly beautiful.
 Today, no visit to British Colombia is complete without tasting our world class oysters.

 There are just 4 common species of oyster, but dozens of different varieties.
 To distinguish them in the marketplace oysters are typically named for their place of origin.
 Since oysters take on the flavour of the water they grow in, there are as many different in flavour, as there are oysters.